kjell/cmus-setup/readme.md

 TODO

-* remove files with duplicate metadata?
-I still end up with multiple copies of some albums.
+* remove files with duplicate metadata? `fdupes` leaves me with multiple copies of some albums.